surftrips.co

 Frequently asked

-Pua'ena Point is a reef break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Pua'ena Point is a reef bottom, long righthand point reef with sheltered inside learner zone, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Pua'ena Point